Top German spy chiefs to go to Washington for talks

 "We are having discussions with those allies, those will continue, as is evidenced by the German delegation that will be coming here in the coming weeks," she said.

 Ms Psaki also said a review of US intelligence gathering, called for by President Obama, would look at how it affects foreign policy.

 The "high level group of outside experts... will consider as part of this how we can maintain the public's trust, how the surveillance impacts our foreign policy, particularly in an age when more and more information is becoming public," she said.

 On Friday, the NSA website itself was inaccessible for several hours, with numerous hacking groups claiming credit for the service outage.

 The issue was later put down to "an internal error that occurred during a scheduled update", NSA spokeswoman Vanee Vines said.

-"Claims that the outage was caused by a distributed denial of service attack are not true."'Seeds of mistrust'
+"Claims that the outage was caused by a distributed denial of service attack are not true."

 German government spokesman Georg Streiter did not give a date for the intelligence chiefs' trip to Washington but said it was being arranged with "relatively short notice".

 "What exactly is going to be regulated, how and in what form it will be negotiated and by whom, I cannot tell you right now," he told reporters.